joonassandell/portfolio/README.md

 ### Notes

-- When navigating from some project to another page, template transition is triggered and in App.jsx template transition sets transitionInitial to true.
-This causes the active hero in the project page to trigger the initial transition which is unwanted.
-This animation is not visible though because the default state CSS in some of of the heros override it.
-This should be fixed to not triger the initial animation in the active project page because it's the correct way.
 - During loading (`is-loading` class and effect in `App.tsx`) prevents user from scrolling when Splash screen is visible.
 Class `is-loading` also prevents possible overflow jumps caused by initial scrollbar.
 - Using scroll offsets with locomotive-scroll seems to be almost impossible because the elements sometimes jump (e.g. Figure) depending on the vieport height and the elements height.
 I guess this happens because the elements are not in locomotives "in view" and don't know how to calculate the scroll position before that.
 Even if using scroll targets, no luck.
 - `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
 Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created. `NEXT_PUBLIC_ORIGIN` is set in `next.config.js` to set working origins for each type of deployment.
-Branch up-to-date views don't set this properly by design, instead, view the unique URLs.
+Branch up-to-date urls don't set this properly by design, instead, view the unique URLs.
 Previews that are deployed locally should use the `LOCAL_DEPLOYMENT=true` build env so that the up-to-date preview url matches.
 - In development, project pages etc. may take a while because of the image generation.
 After build everything works fine.
 - Exit animations work in in `Template.jsx` because `App.jsx` contains `AnimatePresence`
 - `Splash.jsx` has CSS animation as starting animation so that it triggers faster.
 This is especially visible with slow connections.
 Critical CSS makes this possible.
 - If using repeating useInView (`const inView = useInView(ref, 0, false)`) then `animate` prop should be triggered like so `animate={inView ? 'animate' : ''}`.
 It doesn't work e.g. with `animate={inView ? 'animate' : false}` or `animate={inView && 'animate'}`
-- Usage of `var(--vh)` (which contains window height) exists to prevent possible layout jumps in mobile.
+- Usage of `var(--vh)` ("viewport height" which contains window height) exists to prevent possible layout jumps in mobile.
 Jumps could happen `100vh` is used instead.
 Should consider the new viewport units at some point.

 #### About template transition and AnimatePresence